greycats/Parse.swift/README.md

 Alamofire

-if you are targeting iOS7, I suggest you copy the source code and comment out `import Alamofire`
+if you are targeting iOS7, I suggest you to grab the source code and comment out `import Alamofire`, yeah, and copy Alamofire to your project.

 ## Installation